piotrekobi/BlockBreaker/README.md

 # BlockBreaker

 ## BlockBreaker is a simple block-breaking game written in rust.
-Break as many blocks as you can in 30 seconds
+Break as many blocks as you can in 30 seconds!

 To run the python server use: